How Traces creates sealed, verifiable process proof

 "created_at": "2025-03-15T10:00:00Z"

-Events are submitted via POST /v1/events with a trace_id field.
-Each event is independently hashed and signed (same as standalone events).
-Events can be added over hours, days, or weeks.
+Events, documents, and AI attestations are submitted to their respective endpoints with a trace_id field.
+Each item is independently hashed and signed (same as standalone items).
+Items of any type can be added over hours, days, or weeks, a single trace can contain any mix of all three types.

 Step 3: Seal the trace

 When you're ready to close the trace permanently, seal it.
-This triggers a deterministic cryptographic operation that binds all events together.
+This triggers a deterministic cryptographic operation that binds all items (events, documents, and attestations) together.

-All event hashes are gathered in chronological order.
+All item hashes (events, documents, attestations) are gathered in true chronological order across all types.

 Composite hash is signed with your tenant's Ed25519 private key.

 Trace status is permanently changed to 'sealed'.
-No more events can be added.
+No more items can be added.

 The exact moment of sealing is recorded for audit purposes.